wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-webjobs-sdk.md

 This article explains what the WebJobs SDK is, reviews some common scenarios it is useful for, and gives an overview of how you use it in your code.

-[WebJobs](/documentation/articles/websites-webjobs-resources) is a feature of Azure Websites that enables you to run a program or script in the same context as a web site, API app, or mobile app.
+[WebJobs](/documentation/articles/websites-webjobs-resources) is a feature of Azure Web App that enables you to run a program or script in the same context as a web app, API app, or mobile app.
 The purpose of the [WebJobs SDK](/documentation/articles/websites-webjobs-resources) is to simplify the code you write for common tasks that a WebJob can perform, such as image processing, queue processing, RSS aggregation, file maintenance, and sending emails.
 The WebJobs SDK has built-in features for working with Azure Storage and Service Bus, for scheduling tasks and handling errors, and for many other common scenarios.
 In addition, it's designed to be extensible, and there's an [open source repository for extensions](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview).

 The WebJobs SDK includes the following components:

 * **NuGet packages**.
 NuGet packages that you add to a Visual Studio Console Application project provide a framework that your code uses by decorating your methods with WebJobs SDK attributes.

 * **Dashboard**.
-Part of the WebJobs SDK is included in Azure Websites and provides rich monitoring and diagnostics for programs that use the NuGet packages.
+Part of the WebJobs SDK is included in Azure Web App and provides rich monitoring and diagnostics for programs that use the NuGet packages.
 You don't have to write code to use these monitoring and diagnostics features.

 ## <a id="scenarios"></a>Scenarios